 - If You’re Dealing with Repeat Healthcare Fraud Scammers

-If You’re Dealing with Inexperienced Defense Attorneys
+- If You’re Dealing with Inexperienced Defense Attorneys

-If You’re Dealing with Experienced Defense Attorneys
+- If You’re Dealing with Experienced Defense Attorneys

+If You’re Dealing with Experienced Defense AttorneysSeasoned defense attorneys know better than to repeatedly drag their client’s name, or their company’s name, through the headlines.
+Often, they want to settle.
 This probably means it’ll be a quicker resolution than trials and appeals.
 It also means you have a bit more control over the outcome.
 As to what you can expect from a settlement, Pike again says it’s case-specific, but there’s usually three components if the healthcare practitioner or healthcare provider entity is still in business.

 - “There’s got to be cash to be involved to make the victim whole.”